dbfl2026/db-work-samples/Systems/Salesforce-Production-Control-Workflow/README.md

 Day to day, the workflow would work like this:

 1. A city guide production record is created in Salesforce.
-2. Source Packet QA is completed after the Source Builder finishes the source file.
+2. After the Source Builder finishes the Source Packet in Drive, the production owner or QA reviewer checks it against the source rules and updates the Source Packet QA record in Salesforce.
-3. Evidence Pack QA is completed after the Data Harvester finishes the evidence file.
+3. After the Data Harvester finishes the Evidence Pack in Drive, the production owner or QA reviewer checks it against the evidence rules and updates the Evidence Pack QA record in Salesforce.
-4. Section Draft Readiness records confirm whether individual sections are ready for writing.
+4. Before writing begins, the production owner confirms the required inputs exist in Drive and updates the Section Draft Readiness records in Salesforce.
 5. Reports and dashboards show which guide work is ready, blocked, high risk, or waiting for review.
 This keeps the workflow controlled without turning Salesforce into a content storage system.

 ## Workflow Model